Triptych by Chris Gollon 1953 - 2017

 © Estate of Chris Gollon 2001

-You can also see his Fourteen Stations of The Cross installed at St. John's Bethnal Green
+You may also see Chris Gollon's Fourteen Stations of The Cross installed at St. John's Bethnal Green

-You can also see his Fourteen Stations of The Cross installed at St. John's Bethnal Green
+You may also see Chris Gollon's Fourteen Stations of The Cross installed at St. John's Bethnal Green